Do Long Distance Relationships Work? All you need to know

 They’re an excuse to travel

-A partner in another city is the perfect excuse to visit.
+Having a partner in another city is the perfect excuse to visit.
 Not only do you get to spend time with them, you get to see a new place and encounter things you may not be at home.
 (In fact, if you haven’t suggested playing tourist in your respective hometowns to your partner, you absolutely should.)
-LDRs also mean you have an excuse to visit new cities together, especially if the both of you are spread very far apart.
+LDRs also mean you have an excuse to visit new cities together, especially if both of you are spread very far apart.
 Exploring different cities or countries together is a great way to get to know each other better while spending quality time together.

 They encourage you to look at your relationship with clear eyes

 A long-distance relationship isn’t easy.
 It requires planning, commitment and sacrifice, and a willingness to compromise.
 As you navigate a long-distance relationship, you’ll often find yourself wondering if it’s worth it.
-This kind of introspection, while not always easy, can offer you valuable insights not only into your current relationship, but also your personality and what you want out of life.
+This kind of introspection, while not always easy, can offer you valuable insights not only into your current relationship, but also, your personality and what you want out of life.

 Love is love no matter the distance